 Next, add a pair of tall argyle socks (or any geometric pattern) and some two tone Oxfords.
 Bring back your newsboy cap from the working class look and you are now in the upper class golf league.
 This look also works for newsboys, teens and other casual men’s occupations or hobbies.

 For your top, you can wear a chunky cable knit sweater (pictured left/above) or a button up dress shirt and pullover vest with shirt and tie (pictured right).
 Vests were either solid colors or crazy patterns, like argyle and fair isle.
 The sporting look is one style that loved to combine mismatched patterns, colors and textures.
 Have fun, be wild and crazy and you will look the ’20s part.

 A look made popular by tennis stars was to wear white pants, shirt and pullover vest or sweater.
 Don’t forget to carry a vintage wood tennis racket to complete the look.

 Men’s 1920s style vests and pullovers:

 1920s Seersucker Suit

 The seersucker striped suit goes back to the early 20th century but remained popular into the 1920s.
-The lightweight cotton seersucker materiel was perfect for summer suits.
-The small blue and white, grey and white and even pink and white stripes fit right into the colorful patterns of most 1920s menswear.
+The lightweight cotton seersucker material was perfect for summer suits.
+The small blue and white, grey and white, and even pink and white stripes fit right into the colorful patterns of most 1920s menswear.

 A common alternative to a full striped suit is to wear a striped jacket/blazer over white pants.
 It was a signature yachting uniform and popular costume for barbershop quartets.